vitest-dev/vitest/docs/guide/debugging.md

  --- | ---
 Working directory | /path/to/your-project-root
 JavaScript file | ./node_modules/vitest/vitest.mjs
-Application parameters | run --threads false
+Application parameters | run --pool forks

 Then run this configuration in debug mode.
 The IDE will stop at JS/TS breakpoints set in the editor.